mwschulte23/mwschulte23.github.io/docs/index.md

 ### Consider working with us if you

 * Want to use AI but aren't sure where to start
 * Have a clear business objective and think AI can help
 * Are looking to start small before hiring a dedicated team

 ### Our Services
-We offer two primary services
+We offer a variety of services from consultations to building proejcts end-to-end.

-#### Tier One: Advise
+#### Consult
+Our consulting services can help

-* Upskill your team on building AI systems
+* Upskill your team on building with AI
+* Assist in building your data science team
+* Help find AI tools
-* Find the right AI tool(s) for your needs
+* AI/ML strategy for your business
-* Help vet potential job candidates

-You will benefit by avoiding common pitfalls and selecting the right approach to your problem, saving you time and money.
+You will benefit by a clearer path to utilizing AI, a more knowledgeable team, and/or the right tools for your business.

-#### Tier Two: Build
+#### Build
-Everything in tier one, plus:
+our building services can

-* **Scope** Partner with you in defining the scope of the project
+* Partner in defining the scope of the project
-* **Develop & Deploy** We will build and deploy the AI system
+* Develop & deploy the AI model
-* **Evaluation** Build an evaluation framework to measure the performance of the AI system
+* Evaluation framework to track model performance
-* **Documentation** Write detailed documentation of the AI system
+* Document above to keep you informed

-*Note that AI systems carry infrastructure costs & require ongoing monitoring and evaluation to guarantee their performance.*
+*Note AI/ML models carry infrastructure costs & need ongoing monitoring.*

+You will benefit from well built AI model and pipeline that drives business impact.

 #### Our Approach
 We prefer to keep things simple with